 Senior Consultant and Past President, SynTerra Corporation (Greenville, SC)

 |David Welle, DS’80||Creative Producer (Park Rapids, MN)|

 |Felicia Wong||President & CEO, The Roosevelt Institute (New York, NY)|

-Communications for the Board may be directed to Michael Kearney, TDS Secretary at TDS_Secretary@deepsprings.edu.
+Communications for the board may be directed to Jefferson Cowie, TDS Secretary at TDS_Secretary@deepsprings.edu.